 Webinar on the EPPO Jens-Georg Unger Fellowship

-As part of our celebrations for the EPPO 75th anniversary we are holding a commemorative webinar to celebrate the success of the EPPO Jens-Georg Unger Plant Health Fellowship.
+As part of the celebrations for EPPO 75th anniversary a commemorative webinar was held to celebrate the success of the EPPO Jens-Georg Unger Plant Health Fellowship.
 The Fellowship started in 2020 with the purpose of enabling plant health professionals from the EPPO region to gain international working experience in plant health in another country or organisation through a secondment.
+More information on the fellowship can be found here.

 Presentations

-A presentation on the fellowship, including details on how to apply for the 2026 fellowship, will be given.
+A presentation on the fellowship, including details of how to apply for the 2026 EPPO Jens-Georg Unger Fellowship.

 Mr Félix Morán Villamizar (IVIA, Valencia, Spain)

-He will present his experience on the fellowship where he worked on the evaluation and application of High-Throughput Sequencing techniques in diagnostics: a comparative study of Oxford Nanopore and Illumina technologies at the Plant Health Laboratory, ANSES, Angers, France.
+Mr Morán Villamizar presented his experience from the fellowship where he worked on the evaluation and application of High-Throughput Sequencing techniques in diagnostics: a comparative study of Oxford Nanopore and Illumina technologies at the Plant Health Laboratory, ANSES, Angers, France.

 Ms Gular Bayramova (Azerbaijan Food Safety Institute, Baku, Azerbaijan)

-She will present her experience on the fellowship where she worked on seed transmission of tomato spotted wilt virus (TSWV) in pepper and tomato seeds at the Leibniz İnstitute DSMZ, Braunschweig, Germany.
+Ms Bayramova described her fellowship where she worked on seed transmission of tomato spotted wilt virus (TSWV) in pepper and tomato seeds at the Leibniz İnstitute DSMZ, Braunschweig, Germany.

 Ms Magdalena Kacprzyk (Department of Forest Ecosystems Protection, University of Agriculture, Krakow, PL)

-She will present her experience on the fellowship where she studied the prevention and control strategy implemented by Portugal against the pine wood nematode since its detection in 1999 at the Instituto de Conservação da Natureza e das Florestas, Lisboa, Portugal.
+Ms Kacprzyk provided details of her experiences.
+She studied the prevention and control strategy implemented by Portugal against the pine wood nematode since its detection in 1999 at the Instituto de Conservação da Natureza e das Florestas, Lisboa, Portugal.

 Ms Songül Erken Meral (Black Sea Agricultural Research Institute, Türkiye)